 Comfortable and effective pumping is the goal.
 If you are emptying your breasts fully in a time frame that is satisfactory and you are experiencing little discomfort, then our shields are not going to take you to some euphoric place, pumping is pumping.
 But if you have room to improve, try our stuff.
-Our products are always 100% satisfaction guaranteed so if they don’t benefit you we will refund the full amount including shipping.
+If for some reason they don’t work for you, you can return the product in accordance with our return policy.

 It is difficult for a mom to guess which size will work best for her.
 Our shields work completely different than standard shields.
 Super Shields are tapered, so along with size of the breast and nipple, alot also depends on the elasticity of a mom’s tissue, which is hard to measure.
 We have moms that use different sizes at different times of the day…..we have moms that have changed from one size to the next to the next as their body changes over time after delivery…..and we have moms that can only use one size.
 We/You won’t know which size is best until you try them and compare.